ekristen/node-vault-js/README.md

 # Vault Node.JS Client

-A Vault Client implemented in pure javascript (because I detest CoffeeScript) for https://github.com/hashicorp/vault.
+A Vault Client implemented in pure javascript (because I strongly dislike CoffeeScript) for https://github.com/hashicorp/vault.

 The original code was from https://github.com/kr1sp1n/node-vault, thank you to @kr1sp1n for the work.
 This code was compiled original from CoffeeScript and then cleaned up and modified to use the `debug` and `request` library.